eliekawerk/trading/README.md

 The purpose of this is for me to develop the knowledge, skills and disposition to be a full-time trader.

-Intermediate outcomes will be stepping the stepping stones on that path.
-These outcomes will be demonstrated as puython modules and jupyter notebooks.
+Intermediate outcomes will be the stepping stones on that path.
+These outcomes will be demonstrated as python modules and jupyter notebooks.

 With each notebook, the intent will be to focus on a particular knowledge or skill and use the notebook as a place for reflection, discussion and demonstration of the learning process.